tmccary9207/code_advents/2015/day9/README.md

 at one point a `*` to remove some borrowing.
 Never had to do that in Rust before though I can say I have now.
 Not really the easiest up until now due to the borrow checker.

+## Elixir

+No more simple for loop logic with local variables this time.
+A comparator and tail call recursive logic is required to get to the solution.
+This was a bit more work to get done mentally but it runs like greased lightning.